Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/phb24.md

 ### Armour of Shadows

-You can cast *[Mage Armour](../../../spells/description/core/level-1.md#mage-armour)* on yourself without expending a spell slot.
+You can cast [:spell-lv1: Mage Armour] on yourself without expending a spell slot.

 ---

 ### Eldritch Mind

-You have Advantage on Constitution saving throws that you make to maintain Concentration.
+You have :d20-adv: Advantage on Constitution saving throws that you make to maintain Concentration.

 ---

 ### Pact of the Blade

-As a Bonus Action, you can conjure a pact weapon in your hand—a Simple or Martial Melee weapon of your choice with which you bond—or create a bond with a magic weapon you touch; you can't bond with a magic weapon if someone else is attuned to it or another Warlock is bonded with it.
+As a :rsc-b: Bonus Action, you can conjure a pact weapon in your hand—a Simple or Martial Melee weapon of your choice with which you bond—or create a bond with a magic weapon you touch; you can't bond with a magic weapon if someone else is attuned to it or another Warlock is bonded with it.
 Until the bond ends, you have proficiency with the weapon, and you can use it as a Spellcasting Focus.

 Whenever you attack with the bonded weapon, you can use your Spellcasting modifier for the attack and damage rolls instead of using Strength or Dexterity; and you can cause the weapon to deal Necrotic, Psychic, or Radiant damage or its normal damage type.

-Your bond with the weapon ends if you use this feature's Bonus Action again, if the weapon is more than 5 feet away from you for 1 minute or more, or if you die.
+Your bond with the weapon ends if you use this feature's :rsc-b: Bonus Action again, if the weapon is more than 5 feet away from you for 1 minute or more, or if you die.
 A conjured weapon disappears when the bond ends.

 ---

 ### Pact of the Chain

-You learn the *Find Familiar* spell and can cast it as a Magic action without expending a spell slot.
+You learn the [:spell-lv1: Find Familiar] spell and can cast it as a Magic action without expending a spell slot.

 When you cast the spell, you choose one of the normal forms for your familiar or one of the following special forms: **Imp**, **Pseudodragon**, **Quasit**, **Skeleton**, **Slaad Tadpole**, **Sphinx of Wonder**, **Sprite**, or **Venomous Snake** (see appendix B for the familiar's stat block).